Quick Mild Chicken Curry - a delicately flavoured curry using chicken and yoghurt for a perfect family meal any night of the week.

 This is to flavour the yoghurt to give that coconutty flavour.
 You will find coconut extract in the baking aisle of most major grocery stores or online at Amazon.

-It's a great way to give that flavour to curry without using any syns or points.
+It's a great way to give that flavour to curry.
 Just a small amount adds the perfect coconut flavour.

 If you can't get any of this though and want to try this curry, it won't affect the taste too much by omitting.

 It's no surprise that I enjoy curry and Indian inspired dishes.
 There are many different curry dishes to be found right here on my blog.

 Back in my student days (and that is quite a few years ago now), a curry would of either of come from the local takeaway or consisted of frying up some meat and dumping a jar of sauce over it.